bitnet-io/bitnet-core/doc/build-freebsd.md

 ```
 ---

-## Building Bitnet Core
+## Building Qtum Core

 ### 1. Configuration

-There are many ways to configure Bitnet Core, here are a few common examples:
+There are many ways to configure Qtum Core, here are a few common examples:

 ##### Descriptor Wallet and GUI:
 This explicitly enables the GUI and disables legacy wallet support, assuming `sqlite` and `qt` are installed.